andreamaestri/walkquest/memory-bank/techContext.md

 - Git workflow
 - Feature branches
 - Pull request process
+- Code review guidelines
+- CI/CD integration

 ### Testing Strategy
 - Unit tests for components
+- Store testing
 - Virtual list testing
 - Map interaction testing
+- Performance benchmarking
-- State management testing
+- Integration testing

-This technical context provides a comprehensive overview of the development environment, tools, and technical considerations for the WalkQuest project.
+This technical context provides a comprehensive overview of the development environment, tools, and technical considerations for the WalkQuest project, with a focus on performance optimization and proper implementation patterns.